Women in construction: a brief history

-With thousands of new homes to be built each year and more than a million extra workers required by 2020, industry leaders know they must attract as many women as possible into construction careers.
+With thousands of new homes to be built each year, not to mention future commercial projects, construction industry leaders know they must attract as many people as possible into construction careers.

 We need more women in construction to reflect the society we live in.
 Women use the spaces, so they should be building them too.
 Recent progress has been good.
 Women are expected to make more than a quarter of the construction workforce by 2020, up from its current level of about 14%.
 Wages are rising for female construction workers too, and the proportion of women in senior roles has nearly trebled since 2005.

 If experts are right that women could soon make up half of the new workforce, then it must be hailed as a major milestone in a long history in which women have had to fight inch by inch for recognition and equality in every role – not only as designers, architects, engineers and construction workers, but also as users of spaces, buildings, institutions and the built environment itself.

 The aristocrat Elizabeth, Lady Wilbraham (1632-1705) was the first woman architect who drew up her own designs.
-She designed grand houses for her family, such as Weston Park in Staffordshire, and according to one theory may have had her hand in up to 400 other buildings, including 18 London churches which are officially attributed to Christopher Wren as at the time, women couldn’t hold professional roles.
+She designed grand houses for her family, such as Weston Park in Staffordshire.
+According to one theory, Wilbraham may have been involved in up to 400 other buildings, including 18 London churches which are officially attributed to Christopher Wren as at the time, women couldn’t hold professional roles.
 Elizabeth possibly resorted to using male architects to carry out her plans for her.
 Wren may have been one of these, and may even have developed many of his later ideas drawing on her influence.

 It wasn’t until 1898 that the first woman architect gained full professional recognition, when Ethel Charles (1871–1962) was admitted to the Royal Institute of British Architects (RIBA).
 However, this didn’t mean that she was given any commissions for big projects, which were still controlled by men.